 Parkinson’s typically develops due to the loss of neurons that produce dopamine, a crucial chemical in the brain.
 Once dopamine levels decrease, brain activity becomes abnormal, and Parkinson’s symptoms can appear as a result.
 In Ali’s case, genetic mutations led to the disease.

 Since Parkinson’s affects the brain’s production of dopamine, replacement dopamine has to be used to treat the disease.
 Ali’s treatment included levodopa, which helped slow the progression of the disease.
 Levodopa is a natural chemical that passes into the brain and converts into dopamine.
 Even though people with Parkinson’s experience decreased brain function over time, treatments like levodopa can help them have a normal life expectancy.

 Ali refused to allow the disease to defeat him.
 Despite his symptoms, Ali continued to appear on television.
 When the torch was passed to Ali at the 1996 Summer Olympics, his movements appeared slow, but he remained unbeaten.
 Ali encouraged others to learn how to live with Parkinson’s and try to beat it instead of letting it get the best of them.

 Though seniors diagnosed with Parkinson’s face many challenges, they can still maintain a high quality of life with the help of Home Care Assistance.
 We provide Parkinson’s home care North Coast seniors can count on, and our caregivers are expertly trained to assist with mobility and exercise, prepare nutritious meals, and help with everyday tasks like bathing, grooming, and light housekeeping.
-For more information on our Parkinson’s care and our other senior care services, call one of our knowledgeable Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+For more information on our Parkinson’s care and our other senior care services, call one of our knowledgeable Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.